jaime-garvey/dsml-study-guide/Machine Learning.md

 ### Classification & Regression Trees (CART) or Decision Trees
 (Use If-Then-Else logic to classify)
 * Look at every feature and decide which to split up
-* For numerical data, each leaf node is a predicted value
+* For numerical data, each leaf node is a predicted value (basically choose average of last leaf node)